-Sexual Or Other Unlawful Harassment
+Sexual Harassment

-Unlawful harassment can take many forms, including based on an individual's sex, as well as conduct based on race, age, or any other protected status.
-Unwelcome sexual advances, requests for sexual favors, and other physical, verbal, or visual conduct based on a protected class constitute harassment when (1) submission to the conduct is an explicit or implicit term or condition of employment; (2) submission to or rejection of the conduct is used as the basis for an employment decision; or (3) the conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment.
-Inappropriate conduct may include explicit sexual propositions; sexual innuendo; suggestive comments; sexually oriented or racial "kidding" or "teasing;" "practical jokes;" jokes about gender-specific or disability-specific traits; foul or obscene language or gestures; displays of foul, obscene, or racial material; sexually-related emails and text messages; and physical contact, such as patting, pinching, or brushing against another's body.
-An individual who feels he or she has witnessed or been subject to harassment should follow the Company's Employee Complaint Procedure, which is contained in this Handbook.
+Unlawful harassment based on an individual's sex is prohibited.
+Unlawful harassment can take many forms.
+For instance, unwelcome sexual advances, requests for sexual favors, and other physical, verbal, or visual conduct can constitute sex-based harassment when (1) submission to the conduct is an explicit or implicit term or condition of employment; (2) submission to or rejection of the conduct is used as the basis for an employment decision; or (3) the conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment.
+Inappropriate conduct may include explicit sexual propositions; sexual innuendo; suggestive comments; jokes about gender-specific specific traits; gender-specific foul or obscene language or gestures; displays of foul, obscene, or sexual material; sexually-related emails and text messages; and physical contact, such as patting, pinching, or brushing against another's body.
+An individual who feels he or she has witnessed or been subject to harassment must follow the Company's Employee Complaint Procedure, which is contained in this Handbook.